-Ketamine, if available, 0.2 mg/kg in 100 mL NSS, given IV/IO over 10 min.
+Ketamine, if available, 0.3 mg/kg in 100 mL NSS, given IV/IO over 10 min (maximum 30 mg).
 WARNING: Ketamine must be administered by infusion rather than direct bolus.
 Ketamine should not be administered to pediatric patients <15 yrs old.
 Adverse psychomimetic effects are more common in bolus dosing and the elderly.
 EMS providers require special approval to administer ketamine.